“Presentiments are strange things! and so are sympathies; and so are

 ship sailing rapidly….”

-The crowd in Philadelphia that April 22, needed no explanation; word of Lincoln’s last prophetic dream had already become common knowledge.
-It is not prima facie evidence, true; but is proof that the story was no later invention.
+The crowd in Philadelphia that April 22, needed no explanation as to the meaning of that quote.
+Remarkably, word of Lincoln’s last prophetic dream had already become common knowledge throughout the Northern states.
+This is not prima facie evidence, it is true; but is proof that the story was no later invention by some fevered hack writer.

-Lincoln’s last premonition is thus a historic fact.
-If one chooses to dismiss it as mere coincidence, that is always a convenient out for inconvenient truths and people are free to believe what they want.
+Lincoln’s last premonition is a historic fact.
+That is incontrovertible and true.
+One can choose to dismiss it as mere “coincidence” if one wishes.
+Many have, and that is always a convenient rationalization for an inconvenient truth one wishes not to believe.
+Folks are free to believe what they want.
 But it did happen.

 Walt Whitman, who was in Washington during the war years, was so inspired by Lincoln’s prophetic dream that he turned it into one of his most famous poems, O Captain!
 My Captain!
 When I was a boy, in fact, we were required to memorize it, along with other famous pieces of American poetry.
 I doubt they do that any more; and I doubt that many folks who are familiar with the poem really know the true background behind it.